LinuxBozo/18FAgileBPA/README.md

 _See our [Approach Criteria Evidence](APPROACH_EVIDENCE.md)_

-Upon receiving the openFDA data assignment, we appointed proxy users among our internal staff to play the role of customer.
-We then spent time brain-storming useful applications we might develop, or real-life problems we might solve, using the FDA APIs.
-See Project Vision for the idea we eventually adopted.
+**Initial status:**
+* Received notice of openFDA data source
+* Stakeholders - this was an unusual project with no obvious client, so:
+  * Appointed internal staff as proxy users
+  * Proxy users conducted brainstorming sessions to identify a problem we could solve using openFDA data

-With a problem defined, and a 'client' to work for, we began our normal process.
+* Now with a problem defined, and a client to work for, we began our normal process, modified somewhat given the compressed timeframe and unusual circumstances.

 ### Project Initiation / Communication Plan
 * Identify roles
 * Name a Product Owner
 * Create Project Plan and Schedule
-* Specify communications plan
+* Specify Communications Plan
+  * Set up chat room
+  * Set scrum time
+  * Set up code repository, issue tracker, project wiki
-* Conduct project kickoff meeting with the client, in this case our proxy users.
+* Conduct project kickoff meeting with the client (in this case our proxy users)

-#### Risk Management
+* Create Risk Management plan, to be updated
-An important element of project kickoff is to perform a risk assessment.
-Our [risk management plan](Risk-Management-Plan) is also updated as the project progresses:
   * during and after requirements elicitation with the customer
   * during release and iteration planning meetings
   * during retrospectives

 ### Initial Requirements Elicitation and Design Session
 * Craft a [vision](Project-Charter) for the project with users